 A seven module training program for Residential Aged Care, including toolbox videos and resources is available for download.
 Resources are available to download individually or collectively via a zip file.

-The capacity is an online tool where a Residential Aged Care Facility, General Practice or Aboriginal Medical Service can provide real-time data to help the Primary Health Network to identify issues early and support continuity of care for the community through primary care.
+The capacity tracker is an online tool where a Residential Aged Care Facility, General Practice or Aboriginal Medical Service can provide real-time data to help the Primary Health Network to identify issues early and support continuity of care for the community through primary care.

 The tool enables providers to share their current status easily and quickly, and this information can be used to analyse the issues and challenges across the region and assist in identifying areas where support may be provided.
 It is fast, secure and completely free, as it is funded by HNECC PHN.

 Migration Council Australia has co-developed a multilingual mobile app for Australia’s CALD communities about COVID-19, its impact and available support.
 The MyAus COVID-19 app allows users to browse articles, search for topics, view short animations with helpful summaries, and find useful tips and contacts to help adjusting during COVID-19.
 It is free and available in 25 languages.